 For activities occurring within the twenty coastal counties subject to regulation under the Coastal Area Management Act (CAMA), prior to beginning work you must contact the N.C.
-Division of Coastal Management in Morehead City, NC, at (252) 808-2808.
+Division of Coastal Management Morehead City, NC, at (252) 808-2808.

-This Department of the Army verification does not relieve the permittee of the responsibility to obtain any other required Federal, State or local approvals/permits.

-If there are any questions regarding this verification, any of the conditions of the Permit, or the Corps of Engineers regulatory program, please contact Kyle Barnes at (910) 251-4584 or Kyle.W.Barnes@usace.army.mjl.
+This Department of the Army verification does not relieve the permittee of the responsibility to obtain any other required Federal, State, or local approvals/permits.
+If there are any questions regarding this verification, any of the conditions of the Permit, or the Corps of Engineers regulatory program, please contact Stephen A. Brumagin at (704) 798 6471or stephen.a.brumagin@usace.army.mil.